floooh/oryol/code/Modules/Gfx/doc/Shaders.md

-After a _fips gen_ the new shader will be evaluated when the project is built, and a C++ header/source pair will be generated (in this case it would the pair would be shader.h / shader.cc).
+After a _fips gen_ the new shader will be evaluated when the project is built, and a C++ header/source pair will be generated (in this case the generated pair would be shader.h / shader.cc).

 The generated source code contains the code to create a ready-to-use shader resource object: